rayl15/terraform-eks-authmap/README.md

 <!-- BEGIN_TF_DOCS -->
 ## Terraform EKS Auth-Map

-This Terraform module updates the `aws-auth` ConfigMap for authentication role mapping.
+This Terraform module provides an automated solution for managing authentication configurations within an Amazon EKS (Elastic Kubernetes Service) cluster.
+It streamlines the process of updating the aws-auth ConfigMap, a crucial component in controlling access to the Kubernetes cluster.

 ## Requirements